SuhaniStark/Trading-Bot/README.md

 ## How to Contribute:

 Contributions to the Binary Trading AI Bot project are welcome and encouraged!
-Here's how you can contribute:
+Here's how you can contribute to make the bot better at fuctionality and dependency:

 - **Code Contributions:** Help develop new features, improve existing functionality, or fix bugs by submitting pull requests.
 - **Documentation:** Contribute to the project's documentation by writing README files, tutorials, or API documentation.